[Small logo of Thornwood girl] This page has history of web start-up in Cambridge, England

 When President George Bush is speaking on war with Iraq from Ohio, the US Congress is voting to support the President's plans, British Prime Minister Tony Blair and President Bush are agreeing that the UN is moving far too slow in approving a resolution on Iraq, international papers are proclaiming "Iraq attack is very close", war on Saddam begins and victory declared, and as Saddam's capture surprises the world, this site remained #1 in search rankings.
 If you click the mini-Google search icon above, you will get an enlarged image of the 22 March 2003 search frame for "Gulf War News".
 31 March 2003, Vol 162 No 13

 In September 2005, the Science Museum, Exhibition Road, London, wrote Avon Edward Foote requesting documentation on the BBC Networking Club to consider for extensive computer and telecommunication collections.
 In time for Foote's May 2006 visit to London, Dr. Tilly Blyth selected several 1994 and 1995 BBC Education E-mail messages to Foote that will be maintained in files "of interest to future generations".
 Foote's donations are housed in the same building where exhibits on the Fleming diode valve, the de Forest Audion tube, and Baird's mechanical television receiver are displayed to visitors.
 Dr. Blyth worked for the BBC on "The Net", the first TV series to explain the Internet to British viewers, and for Channel 4 -- London on a show about how technology affects future societies.
 She had been a Broadband Development Manager for a leading digital educational content developer in UK before joining the Science Museum staff.
 Professor Foote came to the Science Museum in 2006 to see several exhibits and attend talks such as one on PIXAR and another on "Walking with Monsters to Harry Potter".
 The BBC's "Walking with Dinosaurs", one of the award-winning Framestar CFC series on monsters, was co-produced with the Discovery Channel.
-It used Dismals Canyon in North Alabama and other background locales around the globe.
-UNA students participated as interns during the early Alabama shoots needed for the first monster series titles.
-And, in July 2007 a Broadway stage version of the series is being introduced in US after drawing large audiences in Australia and New Zealand.
+A Discovery special on dinosaurs spawned by the joint production with the BBC used Dismals Canyon in North Alabama.
+UNA students participated as interns during North Alabama shoot needed for the separate special.
+And, the Discovery channel continued filming at Dismals Canyon from April 25 to May 12, 2011.
+A Broadway stage version of the earlier joint series was introduced on Broadway after drawing large audiences in Australia and New Zealand.

 Permission to use this photo